 5. Make bechamel sauce: Melt 1 Tbsp butter in a small saucepan and whisk in flour, stirring constantly over low heat for 30-60 seconds.
 Remove from heat and slowly add ½ cup milk, continuing to stir constantly to ensure a smooth sauce.
 Return to heat and stir until thickened, 3-4 minutes.
 Season with a pinch of salt.

-6. Pour sauce into an 8×8 baking dish and spread across the bottom to create the first layer of the lasagna.
+6. Pour all of the sauce into an 8×8 baking dish and spread across the bottom to create the first layer of the lasagna.
 Top with lasagna noodles (two fit perfectly side-by-side in my dish).
-Note: You can either use no-bake noodles or cook them briefly (3 minutes) before adding to the dish.
-Don’t cook fully, or they’ll become overdone in the oven.

 7. Layer mashed potatoes and lasagna noodles until you reach the top of the dish or run out of potatoes.
-Finish with the noodles, then top them with the reserved one-third of the shredded cheese and a sprinkle of dried parsley, if you like (even better, use fresh).
+Follow each layer of potatoes with a small splash of milk, about 2 tablespoons’ worth.
+Finish with a layer of potatoes, then top it off with the reserved one-third of the shredded cheese, a final splash of milk, and a sprinkle of dried parsley, if you like (or even better, use fresh).